How Do You Prepare For A Knee Arthroscopy?

 Discoid Lateral Meniscus Tear

 A variant of the lateral meniscus is called a discoid lateral meniscus.
+This is a larger meniscus than normal with more meniscus tissue in the central portion of the structure.
 Sometimes there can be a tear of this enlarged meniscal tissue that is painful, which requires a partial lateral meniscectomy.
+This is a removal of the torn section of the lateral meniscus and sculpting of the remaining portion back to a smooth edge.

 Patella Clunk Syndrome (Scar Tissue)

-In rare cases of total knee replacement, scar tissue develops that catches on the implants during knee bending that makes a clunking sound.
-During arthroscopic surgery, you can use a shaver and a coblation tool to remove the scar tissue and stop the catching, clunking and crunching that can be present.
+In rare cases of total knee replacement, scar tissue develops that catches between the knee cap implant and the femur implant during knee bending that makes a clunking sound and catching feeling.
+During arthroscopic surgery, you can use a shaver and a cauterizing tool to remove the scar tissue and stop the catching, clunking and crunching that can be present.

 ACL Tear Reconstruction